 While much more research is needed, certain chemicals in green tea called polyphenols and, more specifically, the catechins, may boost metabolism and help burn fat.
-The best results seem to occur in those who are overweight or moderately obese and drink a combination of green tea and caffeine.
+The best results seem to occur in those who have overweight or obesity and drink a combination of green tea and caffeine.

 Green Tea Extracts

 Green tea can also be taken in supplement form.
-While green tea is considered generally safe, there is not enough evidence to fully support claims that it aids weight loss, reports MayoClinic.com; however, the active chemicals in green tea are thought to not only improve calorie and fat metabolism, but they may also help to suppress your appetite.
+While green tea is considered generally safe, there is not enough evidence to fully support claims that it aids weight loss, reports the Mayo Clinic.
+However, the active chemicals in green tea are thought to not only improve calorie and fat metabolism, but they may also help to suppress your appetite.

 Lemon and Weight Loss

-The bottom line in weight loss, however, is that you must take in less calories than you burn.
-Those who are successful at long-term weight loss, combine watching what they eat with regular moderate-level exercise on most days of the week.
+The bottom line in weight loss, however, is that you must take in fewer calories than you burn.
+Those who are successful at long-term weight loss combine watching what they eat with regular moderate-level exercise on most days of the week.

 While adding green tea with lemon into your diet plan may help, green tea can interact with other medications you're taking, so it should only be used under medical supervision.